-In reviewing this information statement, you should carefully consider the matters described under the caption "Risk

-Factors" beginning on page 23. · · ion nor any state securities commission has approved or disapproved these securities or determined if this representation to the contrary is a criminal offense.
-This information statement does not constitut an offer to sell or the solicitation of an offer to buy any securities

-The date of this information statement is , 2015.

-Exterran Holdings first mailed this information statement to its shareholders on or about
+New York Stock Exchange under the symbol "EXTN." the spin-on, we expect our common stock to be traded on the In reviewing this information statement, you should carefully consider the Factors" beginning on page 23. e matters described under the caption "Risk Neither the Securities and Exchange Commission nor any state securities commission has a information statement is truthful or complete.
+Any representation to the contrary is a criminal o This information statement does not constitute an offer to sell or the solicitation of an offer to buy any securities.
+Exterran Holdings first mailed this information statement to its shareholders on or about , 2015.